Abdusshh/article_summarizer/README.md

 # Article Summarizer

-This project is an article summarizer that allows you to summarize articles using OpenAI's GPT 3.5 LLM.
+This project is an article summarizer that allows you to summarize articles using Meta's Llama.

 ## Installation